{\mu}Split: efficient image decomposition for microscopy data: Introduction

-The idea of using additional spatial context has previously been used in the context of image segmentation~\cite{Leng2018-ro,Hilbert2020-ds}.
-Leng~\etal~\cite{Leng2018-ro} devised a method to efficiently use the available context of the input image for the segmentation task.
+The importance of context has previously been utilized in the field of image segmentation~\cite{Leng2018-ro,Hilbert2020-ds}.
+Leng~\etal~\cite{Leng2018-ro} devised a method to efficiently use the available context of the input image for a segmentation task.
+However, they did not use additional inputs for having access to a larger context than what is already present in the given input patch.
 Hilbert~\etal~\cite{Hilbert2020-ds} worked with 3D images and used an additional lower resolution image to improve overall segmentation performance.
-Their work, though, did not generalize to using a hierarchy of lower resolution inputs.

-Our main contributions are $(i)$~proposing to use image decomposition in the context of fluorescent microscopy channel splitting, $(ii)$~the creation of a synthetic \SinosoidalCritters dataset that distills the essence of the image decomposition problem at hand (see Section~\ref{sec:data}, $(iii)$~the creation of a real fluorescent microscopy dataset (\PaviaATN, see Section~\ref{sec:data}), $(iv)$~proposing lateral contextualization (LC) and showing its superiority to all baseline methods, and finally $(v)$~devising and evaluating a padding scheme enabling us to decompose large images avoiding tiling artefacts.